- 8 Aug 2018

 4. Double check dates: ensure correct dates are used within the advert, if any dates are wrong the notice will need to be re-advertised to ensure legal requirements are met.

-5. Factor in public holidays: when stating your representation deadline date, please ensure you have considered any local or national Public Holidays which may affect this deadline.
-The deadline date can be no less than four weeks after the publication date of the last notice.
+5. Factor in public holidays: when stating your representation deadline date, please ensure you have considered any local or national holidays which may affect this deadline.
+The deadline date can be no less than 30 days after the publication date of the last notice.

 Applicants and agents can now apply for consent online via the Energy Consents website.